smartcontractkit/documentation/docs/data-feeds/l2-sequencer-feeds.md

 layout: nodes.liquid
 section: ethereum
 date: Last Modified
-title: "L2 Sequencer Uptime Feeds"
+title: 'L2 Sequencer Uptime Feeds'
-permalink: "docs/l2-sequencer-flag/"
+permalink: 'docs/l2-sequencer-flag/'
 ---

 Optimistic rollup protocols move all execution off the layer 1 (L1) Ethereum chain, complete execution on a layer 2 (L2) chain, and return the results of the L2 execution back to the L1.
 These protocols have a [sequencer](https://community.optimism.io/docs/how-optimism-works/#block-production) that executes and rolls up the L2 transactions by batching multiple transactions into a single transaction.